 Orchestrate your demo as a series of moments that directly address the problems they have highlighted.
 If your product has 6 features you want to show, instead choose the 3 that most directly address the problem they are looking to solve.

 Part 2.
 How to Customize and Visualize Content

 Even if you haven’t seen the latest MarTech 5000 slide, you’ve undoubtedly felt the overload first hand.
 With more companies than ever competing for your customer’s attention, this is what you are up against:

 Personalized emails earn 26% higher click-through rates, and deliver up to 6X higher transaction rates per email.
 Imagine the impact of personalizing your sales decks, too.

-Visuals.
 Over 65% of people learn best visually, and visual presentations are 43% more persuasive than bullet-point ones.
 If you don’t believe the statistics, look at the behavior of your coworkers: Moments before a meeting, they are scrolling through Instagram, Slacking GIFs, and texting Emojis.
-Afterward, they are checking Snap stories, liking Facebook photos, and commenting on Linkedin videos.
+Afterward, they are checking Snap stories, liking Facebook photos, and commenting on LinkedIn videos.

-How are do you expect your bullet point slides to compete?
+How do you expect your bullet point slides to compete?

 Regardless of which storyline you are using, you have opportunities to customize your deck periodically throughout.
 The most important slide to do this is your opening.

 “Your first slide needs to be about what you’ve learned from YOUR CUSTOMERS.
 Use the voice of your customers to give you credibility.” – Doug Landis

 To really stand out, you can customize your deck to your prospect’s brand as well.
 Standard practice is dragging and dropping in logos, but you can take it a step further and use your prospect’s brand colors as a theme throughout.